hjson/hjson/README.md

 # Hjson, the Human JSON

-A data format that caters to humans and helps reduce the errors they make.
+A configuration file format that caters to humans and helps reduce the errors they make.

 ## Intro

-See the full intro at [laktak.github.io/hjson](http://laktak.github.io/hjson/).
+See the full intro and explanation at [laktak.github.io/hjson](http://laktak.github.io/hjson/).

 ```
 {